ClariceBoldDev/M1-JavelinPolishers/README.md

 - Handrawrn map image: Photo by >Patrick Fobian on unsplash
 - Paint brushes: By Ravi KAnt on Pexels

 I used some pictures the group had taken themselves for the member section.
-It was quickly appraent how much better professional images will look.
+It was quickly apparent how much better professional images will look.
 But this wasnt possible for this project.
+I would try to make sure in future, professional images were available.
 I also used some royalty free images to bolster the pages and make everything pop out.

 ## Technologies used